d2iq-labs/helm-list-images/docs/doc/list-images.md

       --set-literal stringArray         set a literal STRING value on the command line --set-string stringArray          set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-  -t, --table                           enable the flag to display images retrieved in table format (disabled by default) -u, --unique                          enable the flag if duplicates to be removed from the retrieved list (disabled by default also overrides --kind)
-  -f, --values ValueFiles               specify values in a YAML file (can specify multiple) (default [])
+  -t, --table                           enable the flag to display images retrieved in table format (disabled by default) -u, --unique                          enable the flag if duplicates to be removed from the retrieved list (default true) -f, --values ValueFiles               specify values in a YAML file (can specify multiple) (default [])
       --version version[=true]          Print version information and quit -y, --yaml                            enable the flag to display images retrieved in yaml format (disabled by default)